inglada/iota2/doc/source/IOTA2_parameters.rst

     3. Geometries have to be ``POLYGON`` or ``MULTIPOLYGON``
     4. No overlapping between polygons
     5. File's name must not contains special characters at first position (4Tiles.shp)

+    Users could check if their dataBase is compatible with IOTA²'s restrictions by using the script ``scripts/Common/Tools/checkDataBase.py``. (launch checkDataBase.py -h in order to know parameters)

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++